 Excessive Sentencing in North Carolina (2010)

-Study by Professor Frank Baumgartner showing that most of those originally condemned to death in North Carolina eventually received lesser sentences when their cases were concluded.
+A study by Professor Frank Baumgartner showed that most of those originally condemned to death in North Carolina eventually received lesser sentences when their cases were concluded.

 Racial Bias Study (2010)

 A study by Professors Michael Radelet and Glenn Pierce found that the odds of a defendant receiving a death sentence in North Carolina were three times higher if the person was convicted of killing a white person than if he had killed a black person.

 Potential Savings from Abolition of the Death Penalty in North Carolina (2009)